elementary/website/docs/code/getting-started.md

 Remember to replace `yourusername` with your GitHub username and `yourrepositoryname` with the name of the new repository you created.

-With these commands, we've told `git` to track revisions in this folder, that we'd like to track revisions on the file "gtk-hello.vala" specifically, we've committed our first revision and explained what we did in the revision, and then we've told `git` to push your code to GitHub.
+With these commands, we've told `git` to track revisions in this folder, that we'd like to track revisions on the file "Application.vala" specifically, we've committed our first revision and explained what we did in the revision, and then we've told `git` to push your code to GitHub.

 ## Victory! {#victory}